linhtc/resume/docs/source/skill.rst

 C
 -

-Working on ESP32 SoC of Espressif for use by Smarthome control (`Switches <https://github.com/linhtc/linhomes/tree/master/switches>`_ project).
+Working on ESP32 SoC of Espressif for use by Smarthome Control (`Switches <https://github.com/linhtc/linhomes/tree/master/switches>`_ project).

 * Using ESP-IDF framework.
 * Creating WebSocket on chip for control from smartphones.
 * Have played with Firebase to sync LED pin state from ESP module (REST API).

-.. note:: The reference link is my github or projects which I worked in some companies in the past.
+.. note:: The references are my github or projects which I worked in companies in the past.
           If you think I tell lie about that.
 You can call me in :ref:`hashtag-personal-information` section.
           Thank for reading!